KopiasCsaba/ccp_audio_system_manual/setup/video_system/rpi/README.md

   │     └─→ brave.service (browser)
   │           └─→ browser-controller.service (HTTP API for browser control)
   └─→ keys.service (keyboard input monitor)
+  └─→ mediamtx.service (ATEM acts as a webcam, this one streams it via a web interface)
 ```

 # SD card preparation with rpi-imager